Avec112/reflection-test/README.md

 This application is a simple implementation with help from reflection.

-The point is to hide information of a data object that the user do not have clearance to see.
+The point is to hide specific field information in a data object that the user do not have clearance to see.

 **User** is a simple object containing username and security clearance level for a simulated user.